-- " The life cycles of both the honey bee colony and the mite. - " The number of mites present in the colony at any point in time. - " How tactics to control mites vary according to the season and type of beekeeping operation.
+- " The life cycles of both the honey bee colony and the mite. - " The number of mites present in the colony at any point in time. - " How tactics to control mites vary according to the seasonal phase of the bee colony and type of beekeeping operation. - " An IPM approach discourages reliance on a single, repeating treatment; it involves timely use of appropriate tools, including chemical control when necessary.

 Successful Varroa control solutions are proactive.
 They control Varroa before the mites reach levels that threaten colony productivity and survival, rather than respond after the damage has occurred.

 Integrated Pest Management (IPM) is a set of proactive, non-chemical and chemical methods that offers beekeepers the best whole systems approach to controlling Varroa.

 This Guide presents information about IPM techniques that integrate: